julot/sphinxcontrib-translation-assistant/README.rst

 `Translation Assistant <http://joeglens.com/translation-assistant-tool>`__
 file.

-To use this extension, it is recommended that you download the chapter then copy paste the content to Translation Assistant.
+To use this extension, it is recommended that you download the chapter in text format then copy paste the content to Translation Assistant.

 The link to text format download is available at the bottom of the page at each chapter.